Helena Jaczek

 Krystina Helena Jaczek (/ˈdʒæzɛk/ JAZ-ek) is a Canadian physician and politician.
 A member of the Liberal Party, she currently represents the riding of Markham—Stouffville in the House of Commons and formerly served as the Minister of Public Services and Procurement and Receiver General for Canada.

 In October 2021, Jaczek was appointed Minister responsible for the Federal Economic Development Agency for Southern Ontario (FedDev Ontario) in the Cabinet of Canada.
 Before entering federal politics in 2019, Jaczek served as a Member of the Legislative Assembly of Ontario from 2007 to 2018 representing Oak Ridges—Markham.
 She served as Minister of Community and Social Services from 2014 until 2018 and as Minister of Health and Long-Term Care in 2018, under the leadership of Kathleen Wynne.

 Background

 Jaczek was born in England to a Polish father and an English mother, and emigrated to Canada in 1963 at age 12.
-She received her medical degree and Masters of Health Science from the University of Toronto and later a Masters of Business Administration from York University.
+She received her medical degree at the age of 22 and a Masters of Health Science from the University of Toronto, followed by a Masters of Business Administration from York University.
 After many years in general practice on staff at Women's College Hospital in Toronto, she then served as chief medical officer of health in York Region for 18 years.
 Through the years, she has sat on the boards of many community agencies.

+At the time of the 2025 Canadian federal election, she lived in Markham, Ontario.